Nylon vs Polyester: What Is the Difference? - Bean Bags R Us

 • Mould and mildew resistant

-• Commonly used in sportswear due to moisture-wicking capabilities
+• Common in sportswear due to moisture-wicking capabilities

 Disadvantages of Polyester